schoolofdevops/ultimate-cka-guide/04_deploy_php_app.md

 e.g. http://192.168.5.10/info.php

 This should show you a sample PHP page.
+If not you will have to look at nginx logs or php5-php-fpm logs and debug the issue.

+**Possible Issues: **
+ * php5-php-fpm is not installed/started.
+Logs for php5-php-fpm installed using remi are located in /opt/remi/php55/root/var/log/php-fpm/ directory
+ * nginx is not configured properly to handle php requests or to hand off to php5-php-fpm.
+Check the configs inside /etc/nginx/sites-enabled/*.conf

 ## Deploy PHP App